 The good news is that Priceline’s best price guarantee applies, and it’s more flexible than with direct searches.
 The company will refund the difference if you find a lower price for the hotel anytime until 24 hours before check-in.
 The rate must be available to the public, and it must be for the same itinerary (including dates, room type, and number of travelers).

-The company recently got rid of this tool for airfare, but it still exists for hotels and rental cars.
+The company recently got rid of this tool for airfare, but it still exists for hotels.
 To access the tool, visit the home page and scroll down until you see a link.

 Hot Tip: Remember that you won’t earn 5x points on flights, hotels, or car rentals if paying with a Platinum Card® from American Express — you’ll only get those benefits if you book through Amex Travel.